Animism & Earth Reconnection

 About the Course

-This course offers a experiential inquiry into how to live with more heart, humility, and connection.
+Previously titled Practical Animism, this course offers an experiential inquiry into how to live with more heart, humility, and connection.
 It blends animist or Earth-honoring ethics, ritual practice, and sharp cultural analysis.
 Together, we’ll explore reverence beyond belief, relationship beyond blood, and connection beyond the human.
 Drawing on diverse Earth-honoring lineages of practice as well as “new animist” teachings, this course examines the soul of kinship, the weight of loss, and the sacred possibilities still available in a world shaped by rupture, beauty, and responsibility.

 This course does not offer doctrine or a set of fixed beliefs.
 It supports a reorientation of the self in a web of relationships—seen and unseen, human and other-than-human.
 It’s a course for those seeking heart-centered ritual, sacred accountability, and frameworks for connection rooted in care, complexity, and respect.